AmbiTyga/HikeOrientation/README.md

 ## Clustering

 In this assignment apply the K-Means algorithm, over the fused representation of texts and images.
-We used BERT-base and ViT for creating representation of text and image respectively.
+I used [BERT-base](https://arxiv.org/abs/1810.04805) and [ViT](https://arxiv.org/abs/2010.11929) for creating representation of text and image respectively.

 ### Experiment
 In the [config.txt](MultiModalClustering/config.txt), change value under `--k` to specify number of centroids for K-Mean algorithm.
 By default it is 2.